-- Line 2 Enter the total number of Mcfs imported and delivered to transportation customers in New York State that have provided the utility with a valid Form AU-260, Direct Pay Permit. - Line 3 Enter the total number of Mcfs delivered to transportation customers in New York State that have provided the utility with a properly completed exemption certificate Form TP-136. - Line 4 Enter the number of Mcfs of gas service delivered for use to generate electricity for sale.
+Line 2 - Enter the total number of Mcfs imported and delivered to transportation customers in New York State that have provided the utility with a valid Form AU-260, Direct Pay Permit.

+Line 3 - Enter the total number of Mcfs delivered to transportation customers in New York State that have provided the utility with a properly completed exemption certificate Form TP-136, Certification of the Sale and Purchase of Natural Gas Services.

+Line 4 - Enter the number of Mcfs of gas service delivered for use to generate electricity for sale.
 This exemption does not include gas service sold to a co-generation facility (as defined in section 2.2-a of the Public Service Law) or a qualified facility that is a co-generation facility (as defined by section 201 of the Public Utility Regulator Policies Act of 1978) and used to generate electricity for sale directly to a public utility which is subject to the jurisdiction of the PSC as to rates.
-If you qualify as a co-generation facility, see Schedule B, Part II to compute your exemption. - Line 7 The annual average gas price used to compute the tax required to be collected is set by law.
+If you qualify as a co-generation facility, see Schedule B, Part II to compute your exemption.

+Line 7 - The annual average gas price used to compute the tax required to be collected is set by law.
 It is the preceding calendar year's annual average of the national average natural gas price per Mcf as published by the U.S. Department of Energy.
+For the period December 1, 2001, through February 28, 2002, the applicable annual average gas price is \$3.60.

+Line 9 - The tax rate is reduced from 2.0% effective for tax months beginning on or after January 1, 2002.
+The tax rate for the month of December 2001 is 2.0%.
+The tax rate for the months of January and February 2002 is reduced to 1.9%.

-For the period September 1, 2001, through November 30, 2001, the applicable annual average gas price is \$3.60. - Line 12 Section 189-a imposes an MTA surcharge of 17% on the tax due on gas service imported into New York State for use in the Metropolitan Commuter Transportation District (MCTD).
-Complete Schedule A, Part II to compute your MTA surcharge, and enter line 30 amount. - Line 14 A regulated public utility will be given credit for section 189, 189-a, and 189-b tax paid to New York State but never collected because it became uncollectible.
+Line 12 - Section 189-a imposes an MTA surcharge of 17% on the tax due on gas service imported into New York State for use in the Metropolitan Commuter Transportation District (MCTD).
+Complete Schedule A, Part II to compute your MTA surcharge, and enter line 31 amount

+Line 14 - A regulated public utility will be given credit for section 189, 189-a, and 189-b tax paid to New York State but never collected because it became uncollectible.
 Enter any such credit for bad debts on this line, along with any overpayments of section 189 and section 189-a tax from previous quarters not previously claimed.

 Use Schedule E to compute the tax reduction credit allowed for the period of October 1, 1998, through May 31, 2000, if not previously claimed on Form CT-189 or requested as a refund on Form CT-189-WR (see instructions beginning on Page 4).
-Add the total amounts from Columns 2, 3, and 4.
+Add the total amounts from columns 2, 3, and 4.
 Add this total to any other credits or overpayments due and enter on this line.

-- Line 16 See Interest on page 1. - Line 17 See Additional charges on page 1. - Line 18 Pay the amount due computed on this line.
-If this amount is negative because of an excess of credits on line 14, enter this figure in brackets. - Line 19 If line 18 is a negative amount, enter the amount of overpayment you wish to be credited to the next period. - Line 20 If line 18 is a negative amount, enter the amount of overpayment you wish to be refunded.
-You must attach either a Form CT-189-WR with Schedule D completed or a statement requesting a refund signed by an elected officer or authorized person.
+Line 16 - See Interest on page 1.

+Line 17 - See Additional charges on page 1.

+Line 18 - Pay the amount due computed on this line.
+If this amount is negative because of an excess of credits on line 14, enter this figure in brackets.

+Line 19 - If line 18 is a negative amount, enter the amount of overpayment you wish to be credited to the next period.

+Line 20 - If line 18 is a negative amount, enter the amount of overpayment you wish to be refunded.
+You must attach either a Form CT-189-WR, Claim for Refund of Section 189 Tax and Tax Surcharges, with Schedule D completed or a statement requesting a refund signed by an elected officer or authorized person.